 I’ll go over gardening, animal husbandry, fruit trees and more in this guide.
 Are you ready to set realistic goals?

 Why is it important to set realistic goals?

 Starting a homestead can be overwhelming, to say the least.
-You can learn to thrive on your homestead sooner rather than later by setting up realistic, clear long and short term goals.
+You’ll be best equipped to thrive on your homestead by setting up short-term and long-term realistic goals.

 Take their advice, write it down, and apply it every year forward if the advice deemed itself successful.
 This will actually help you achieve the

 Goal #1.5 is to start composting!
 It is never the wrong time to start a compost pile and learn to successfully produce your own soil.
 Not only is it a healthy option for your gardens, but you’ll have more control over what you had each season.

 Make a plan to learn about animal husbandry